 Inputs: Data that is passed into the software, this can be inputted by a user or from another process, for example, the user entering their PIN in an ATM.

-Outputs: The resulting data involved in a process, for example, if a customer requests to view their account balance, the output would be the system displaying the account balance on the screen.
+Outputs: The resulting data involved in a process, for example if a customer requests to view their account balance, the output would be the system displaying the account balance on the screen.

 Dependencies: Any other requirements which must happen before, or which may affect the process of the specific requirement, for example, the customer must be logged on to view their account balance.